National Grid plc research snapshot

 Business essence

-National Grid is paid to operate electricity transmission and distribution networks in the UK and electricity and gas networks in New York and New England.
+National Grid is paid to operate electricity transmission and distribution networks in the UK and electricity and gas networks in New York and New England, plus one of the largest interconnector portfolios in the world.
 Customers pay because reliable grid access is essential and regulated networks provide the physical connection between generation and end users.

 Moat